poliJuYTR/Warning/ABOUTME.md

 - 👋 Hi, I’m @poliJuYTR (poli Ju YTR)
 - ❓ Have any question?
 Contact me with E-mail : uweisdke439049@outlook.com
-- ⬇️ Here I'm put some .exe file .txt .png etc..
+- ⬇️ Here I'm upload some thing
-- ❤️ And thanks for visit my Channel!
+- ❤️ And thanks for visit my user!